YANG-DB/linked-knowledge/LINKEDIN_POST.md

 ✨ **Features:**
 - Navigate between years
 - Color intensity shows connections per day
+- **Click any day to see all connections made that day**
+- Connection cards show name, company, position with quick view
 - Identify networking patterns and active periods
 - Discover your peak networking times